opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

    $ for file in * ; do sed -i 's/\\t/ /g' $file; done

 Trailing blanks should be avoided too.
-Below is a shell script to remove trailing whitespaces inside a folder.
+Below is a shell script to remove trailing white-spaces inside a folder.

 .. code-block:: text